saulpw/visidata/docs/api/columns.rst

 ``vlen``      sequence length     Y          ``type-vlen``      :kbd:`z#`
 ============  ==================  =========  =================  ============

-The default keybindings for setting types are all on the shifted top left keys on a US QWERTY keyboard.
+The default keybindings for setting types are all on the shifted top left keys on a US keyboard.

 User-defined Types
 ~~~~~~~~~~~~~~~~~~~

 Fundamentally, a type is a function which takes the underlying value and returns an object of a specific type.
 This function should accept a string and do a reasonable conversion, like Python ``int`` and ``float`` do.
-And like those builtin types, this function should produce a reasonable baseline arithmetic identity when passed no parameters (or None).
+And like those builtin types, this function should produce a reasonable baseline zero (arithmetic identity) when passed no parameters or None.

 Computations should generally call ``getTypedValue``, so that the values being used are consistently typed.

-If the underlying value is None, the result will be a ``TypedWrapper``, which provides the baseline value
-for purposes of comparison, but a stringified version of the underlying value for display.
+If the underlying value is None, the result will be a ``TypedWrapper``, which provides the baseline zero value for purposes of comparison, but a stringified version of the underlying value for display.
 For a ``calcValue`` which raises or returns an Exception, ``getTypedValue`` will return a ``TypedExceptionWrapper`` with similar behavior.